Leonard B. Austin: Education

-Awards and positions
+Honors and positions

 Austin received the 2022 Stanley B. Fuld Award from the Commercial and Federal Litigation Section of the New York State Bar Association.
 The award is given to "honor leaders in law for their outstanding contributions to the development of commercial law and jurisprudence in New York state."

 Since August 2022, Austin is a member of the New York State Commission on Ethics and Lobbying in Government, becoming its permanent Vice Chair in 2023.

 In 2003, while still a Supreme Court justice, he served as Chairman of the Commercial Division Rules Committee and was involved in authoring the Uniform Commercial Division Rules which were implemented in early 2006 (and which have been modified over the years).
 In 2014, even after moving to the Appellate Division, he was selected to serve as a member of the Chief Judge's Commercial Division Advisory Council.
 He has also served on the Pattern Jury Instruction Committee.

-Austin is a past president of the American College of Business Court Judges.
+Austin is a past-president of the American College of Business Court Judges.
 He served as a Business Court Representative to the American Bar Association's Business Law Section.